acceleratescience/acceleratescience.github.io/_posts/2023-01-04-accelerates-2021-annual-symposium.md

 This was our first Symposium, and we’d like to thank everyone who contributed to discussions.
 We hope it marks the start of a continuing discussion across Cambridge about the potential of AI in science, and how the research community can harness this potential.
 Check out our [event page](https://acceleratescience.github.io/resources/accelerates-2021-annual-symposium.html) for the event video.

-Here is a graphic summary of the event: Event Summary x Our unworkshop on sustainability:  Unworkshop summary - sustainability Our unworkshop on machine learning and the physical world: Unworkshop summary - physical world Our unworkshop on challenges in science and maths: Unworkshop summary - science and maths
+Here is a graphic summary of the event: [Event Summary](https://acceleratescience.github.io/assets/uploads/Symposium_Summary.png)
+Our unworkshop on sustainability:  Unworkshop summary - sustainability Our unworkshop on machine learning and the physical world: Unworkshop summary - physical world Our unworkshop on challenges in science and maths: Unworkshop summary - science and maths